ptjuanramos/java-research-study/TestingJUnitMockito/README.md

   }
 }
 ```

-The curious part is that the `Shipment` interface has another interface nested, `Address` interface.
+The curious thing about this case is that the `Shipment` interface contains another interface nested within it – the `Address` interface.

-The operations that are going to be made n the `Shipment` interface is going to be called `AddressParser`, which basically will have 2 methods implemented to mess around with the information that the `Address` interface has:
+`AddressParser` was the term chosen to refer to the operations made in the `Shipment` interface.
+In essence, it consists in two methods implemented to “mess around” with the information accommodated in the `Address` interface:

 ```java
 public class AddressParser {